M1HA15/discord-python-bot/README.md

 Who created the Sparky bot and what should this bot do?
 This bot is created by Mihai✪#9736 and aims to help you moderate your Discord server

 Need help?
-You can contact Mihai✪#9736 on Discord or go to Sparky's official support server (https://discord.gg/zMj9Uj8)
+You can contact M1HA1#0232!